Mangalore · Estd. MMXXVI

 Reserve this suite

-A floating bed lit from beneath, a sage door, three pendants like falling embers — our most photographed quiet room.
+A floating bed lit from beneath, a sage door, three pendants like falling embers.
+Our most photographed quiet room — and the best for couples who travel light.

 Reserve this suite

 A two-bedroom residence with its own dining room, brass chandelier and ink-blue conversation wall.
-For families, for slow weeks.
+For families, for slow weeks, for the way an Indian winter is meant to be spent.

 IIIThe Kitchens